sghall/subunit/README.md

 cd subunit/demos
 bower install
 ```
-Run the demos from the root folder...
+Run the a local server from the root folder...

 ```html
 cd subunit